Xtrah/IT2810-P4/README.md

 We found that React native did not support SVGs and gradients out of the box.
 For SVGs one solution was to add a library for supporting it.
 For our use, we found it suitable to change the original SVGs into PNGs.
 This may have reduced the image quality, but for this project with small icons, we found it suitable.
 As for gradients, the styling for React Native did not support gradients.
 Therefore, we added a [library](https://docs.expo.dev/versions/latest/sdk/linear-gradient/) for this.

 We changed how to navigate the page in project4.
 In project3 we used react-router.
 We thought we could reuse the logic, as there's a native specific package for [react-router](https://v5.reactrouter.com/native/guides/quick-start), but experienced troubles.
 Instead we used [React navigation](https://reactnavigation.org/).
 We used stack navigation which seemed like a more native way of adding navigation, as the screens are put on top of eachother, allowing to press back from a screen.
-In our case, as we only have three views (Search and result, Create and Detail), we didn't find it necessary to add a back button.
-Instead we kept the home button available.

 ### ⚗️ Code quality and Git